 - a) Objective: To formulate the policy of prevention of money laundering and the financing of terrorism and the financing of the proliferation of weapons of mass destruction and other provisions.
-This Committee deals with the existence of a strong but intelligent culture of preventing the risk of money laundering and financing of terrorism, and ensures that at all times there is a complete Policy on the subject, that all Personnel, especially business managers, know and be experts in the knowledge of the client and in giving, support and institutional relevance to the Compliance Officer of BICSA - b) Integration: Will consist of at least two members of the Board of Directors of the bank, one of whom must chair the Committee, both with voice and vote.
-With voice, but without vote, BICSA's Compliance Manager, Risk Manager, Corporate Auditor, General Manager and Legal Advisor to the Board of Directors participate permanently.
+This Committee deals with the existence of a strong but intelligent culture of preventing the risk of money laundering and financing of terrorism, and ensures that at all times there is a complete Policy on the subject, that all Personnel, especially business managers, know and be experts in the knowledge of the client and in giving, support and institutional relevance to the Compliance Manager, who is the liaison person before the Superintendency of Banks of Panama. - b) Integration: Will consist of at least two members of the Board of Directors of the bank, one of whom must chair the Committee, both with voice and vote.
+With voice, but without vote, BICSA's Corporate Compliance Manager, Risk Manager, Corporate Auditor, General Manager and Legal Advisor to the Board of Directors participate permanently.
 Additionally, those individuals whose collaboration is required may participate in this Committee as guests with voice, but without vote.
 In cases where the regulation requires a different conformation, the regulatory requirement will prevail.